apecloud/kubeblocks-addons/examples/apecloud-mysql/README.md

 <details>

-By applying this yaml file, KubeBlocks will perform a switchover operation defined in PostgreSQL's component definition, and you can checkout the details in `componentdefinition.spec.lifecycleActions.switchover`.
+By applying this yaml file, KubeBlocks will perform a switchover operation defined in component definition, and you can checkout the details in `componentdefinition.spec.lifecycleActions.switchover`.

 </details>